The North East Ladybird Spot

 Please note that only records submitted to the North East Ladybird Spot iRecord activity will count towards the project.

 If you have an iRecord account, you can add the Ladybird Spot to your Activities by joining here and click on the blue ‘Join’ button.
-You can then access the ladybird recording form via your Activities page on iRecord.
+You can then access the ladybird recording form via your Activities page or recording form on iRecord.

 Meet the target species